What is Local Tracker and How to Use it?

 View local rankings in different locations on a map.

-Note Local Tracker tracks local businesses listed in Google My Business, it does not track webpages like Rank Tracker.
+Note Local Tracker tracks local businesses listed in Google Business Profile, it does not track webpages like Rank Tracker.

 Below is an example of Local Rankings in Google.